gcotcheza/workopia/README.md

 ## Acknowledgements

-Thanks to Brad Traversy, the creator and instructor of this Udemy course PHP From Scratch 2024| Beginners to Advanced, for the comprehensive and engaging content.
+- Thanks to [Brad Traversy](https://github.com/bradtraversy), the creator and instructor of this Udemy course [PHP From Scratch 2024 | Beginners to Advanced](https://www.udemy.com/course/php-from-scratch-course/?kw=php&src=sac) for the comprehensive and engaging content.